jcoliz/WindowsAiEdgeLabCV/Setup Guide.md

 1. Set up the Development PC as described in the main README.
 3. Create a directory on the desktop entitled "Windows IoT Edge Lab"
-2. Place a READ ONLY document in that directory containing the README instructions, with the setup bits removed, and with the configuration information added in.
+2. Place a READ ONLY document in that directory containing the README instructions.
+2. Remove the "Setup" steps, including the "day of" setup from below.
+You'll be doing those, so the lab user doesn't need to.
+3. Add the Azure resources configuration information to the top of the document.
 3. Place a web shortcut to [Custom Vision Portal](https://www.customvision.ai/)
 3. Place a web shortcut to[Time Series Insights explorer](https://insights.timeseries.azure.com/) in another browser tab, also logged in
 4. Place an app shortcut to VS Code